LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Apply_Mathematics_Trading_Investment/README.md

 Differential calculus is a techniques which deals with the rate of change of one quantity with respect to another.
 The rate of change of x with respect to y is expressed dx/dy.
 It is one of the major calculus concepts apart from integrals.

+Euclidean distance is a between two points; as a result, the Euclidean distance between two points in the Euclidean space is defined as the length of the line segment between two points.

 ## Author:
 ### * Tin Hang